FarMountainDev/campNg/README.md

   - Create/update/delete campgrounds and campsites
   - Improve Order / Reservation management
     - Should be able to refund individual reservations
-    - Handle payment failures
+- Reservation improvements
   - Allow users to view reservations and request cancellations
+- Cart and Checkout improvements
+  - Show time to live countdown for cart
+  - Handle payment failures and allow retries
+  - Shopping carts should be bound to users
 - Complete the Campground details page
   - Reservation "heatmap" calendar